guedes/pgxn-utils/README.md

           create  my_cool_fdw_extension/test/sql/base.sql

-The templates contains examples codes and some links to PostgreSQL documentation that will try to help you to start coding.
-SQL and C templates contains some tests examples, and the example code will compiles and pass `make installcheck`, but they are examples and you must write your own tests and code.
+The templates contain example code and some links to PostgreSQL documentation that will try to help you to start coding.
+SQL and C templates contains some test examples, and the example code will compile and pass `make installcheck`.
+However, this code is intended to be an example, an you must write your own tests and code.

 ## Custom templates

-If you don't like the templates provided by `pgxn-utils` you can create you own templates.
-Just create a directory where you want with at least a META.json or META.json.tt file then you can use your directory as argument to the `--template` option.
+If you don't like the templates provided by `pgxn-utils` you can create you own.
+Just create a directory with at least a `META.json` or `META.json.tt` file and then use your directory as argument to the `--template` option.

-To see how create your own template, you can use, as example, the [templates directory](https://github.com/guedes/pgxn-utils/tree/master/lib/pgxn_utils/templates).
+To see how create your own template, see the examples in the [templates directory](https://github.com/guedes/pgxn-utils/tree/master/lib/pgxn_utils/templates).

 # Changing something

-Well suppose you want to change the default maintainer's name and the license, just do:
+Suppose you want to change the default maintainer's name and the license, just do:

     $ pgxn-utils change my_cool_extension --maintainer "Dickson Guedes" --license bsd conflict  META.json